mrzool/s-town/source/06-episode6.md

 I mean, Olen was dressed, in that he was wearing jeans and a shirt.

 Olen: The difference is that mine were clean and un-tattered.
-He was wearing a t-shirt with holes in it, paint stains all over it, and the uh, trousers he had on, very much the same.
+He was wearing a T-shirt with holes in it, paint stains all over it, and the uh, trousers he had on, very much the same.
 And then of course I was down there one evening in his bedroom and, and he had a, he had a pile of handkerchiefs there on the floor, and I suspected they were used handkerchiefs, and surely enough he had to blow his nose and he went over there and he picked up a used, wadded up handkerchief and blew it and then threw it back down there in the pile.
 And I didn't say anything, but I thought, "I don't do that."

 So, that gave Olen pause.
 But still, night after night he and John found themselves talking for hours on the phone.
 They were getting close.